aurlaw/Passanager/README.md

 # Passanager

-Dockerized Password Manager witten in Go with Redis and PostgreSQL
+Dockerized Password Manager written  in Go with Redis and PostgreSQL

 ## Prerequisites ##